The Non-convex Geometry of Low-rank Matrix Optimization: Understanding the Factored Landscapes for PSD Matrices

 \subsection{Metrics in the Lifted and Factored Spaces}

-Since for any $U$, $\phi(U) = \phi(UR)$ where $R \in \O_r$, the domain of the factored objective function $g(U)$ is stratified into equivalent classes and can be viewed as a quotient manifold \cite{absil2009optimization}.
-The matrices in each of these equivalent classless differ by an orthogonal transformation (not necessarily unique when the rank of $U$ is less than $r$).
-One implication is that, when working in the factored space, we should consider all factorizations of $X^\star:$
+Before continuing this geometry-based argument, it is essential to have a good understanding of the domain of the factored problem and establish a metric for this domain.
+Since for any $\mU$, $\phi(\mU) = \phi(\mU\mR)$ where $\mR \in \O_r$, the domain of the factored objective function $g(\mU)$ is stratified into equivalence classes and can be viewed as a quotient manifold~\cite{nvx:absil2009optimization}.
+The matrices in each of these equivalence classes differ by an orthogonal transformation (not necessarily unique when the rank of $\mU$ is less than $r$).
+One implication is that, when working in the factored space, we should consider all factorizations of $\mX^\star:$

-A second implication is that when considering the distance between two points $U_1$ and $U_2$, one should use the distance between their corresponding equivalent classes:
+A second implication is that when considering the distance between two points $\mU_1$ and $\mU_2$, one should use the distance between their corresponding equivalence classes:

-where the second equality follows from the rotation invariance of $\|\cdot\|_F$.
-Under this notation, $\dist(U,U^\star) = \min_{R\in\O_r}\|U-U^\star R\|_F$ represents the distance between the class containing a critical point $U\in\R^{n\times r}$ and the optimal factor class $\A^\star$.
-The second minimization problem in the definition \eqref{eqn:dist:point} is known as the orthogonal Procrustes problem, whose optimal $R$ is characterized by the following lemma:
+Under this notation, $\dist(\mU,\mU^\star) = \min_{\mR\in\O_r}\|\mU-\mU^\star \mR\|_F$ represents the distance between the class containing a critical point $\mU\in\R^{n\times r}$ and the optimal factor class $\A^\star$.
+The second minimization problem in the definition~\eqref{nvx:eqn:dist:point} is known as the orthogonal Procrustes problem, where the global optimum $R$ is characterized by the following lemma: